mjghorbany/Image_Classification/readme.md

 # Getting started
 This repo contains the code and dataset used to build an image classifier.
-The model takes an image as an input and predicts the biome and season of the image.
+The model takes an image as input and predicts the biome and season of the image.
 The model is a Pytorch deep learning model that uses both CNN and Resnet networks, more details about each can is described below.

-For building a model we first need to clean the dataset. "dataset_preproc.py" file prepares all the images for trainign and "train.ipynb" builds the pytorch model.
-To run a prediction "predict.ipynb" should be used. this file used the prebuild model (pytorch_model) available in this repo.
+For building a model we first need to clean the dataset. "dataset_preproc.py" file prepares all the images for training and "train.ipynb" builds the pytorch model.
+To run a prediction on any image the "predict.ipynb" script should be used.
+This file uses the prebuild model (pytorch_model) available in this repo.

 # Using the Code
 - Install all the dependencies.
 - Install Anaconda Notebooks
 - Open the predict jupyter file (predict.ipynb)
-- Make sure that the model file (pytorch_model) is in the same directory
+- Make sure that the model file (pytorch_model) is in the same directory as the script
 - Make sure the image you want to test is in the correct directory
 - Modify the jupyter file with the image name you want to run

+For calculating most frequesnt colors in an image:
-- There is a SKlearn KNN file for calculating the most frequent colors in an image (Hex2Name.ipynb)
+- Use "Hex2Name.ipynb" script (This script uses an SKlearn KNN ML model for calculating the most frequent colors in an image)